 Knowing how to converse in French will open up opportunities not available to monolingual English speakers.
 There are numerous benefits in being able to converse in a foreign language; it shows you have an analytical and disciplined mind, and gives students the chance to discover different cultures, people and customs.
 Students are able to gain a far deeper understanding of them than is ever possible without knowledge of the language.
 Travelling and cultural pursuits are made more rewarding and so much more fulfilling than if you speak only English.
-Most of all, being able to communicate on any level are also very well-regarded in the workplace paper will enable you to gain a maximum grade of 5.
+Most of all, being able to communicate on any level with somebody from a different culture in his or her language is invaluable.
+Languages are also very well-regarded in the workplace in any field and not limited to teaching and interpreting.

+Grading is 9-1 and there is the option of taking paper will enable you to gain a maximum grade of 5.
 All four papers are equally weighted and cover all four Language skills.
-Paper 1: Listening paper

-Paper 2: Reading paper
+Paper 1: Listening paper Paper 2: Reading paper